NullArray/QuickScan/README.md

 blessings
 ipwhois
 ```
-Should you find you do not have these installed you can use Python's build in package manager to install them like so.
+Should you find you do not have these installed you can use Python's built in package manager to install them like so.

 ```
 pip install blessings